This blog may contain affiliate links. Read our disclosure policy for more info.

 Budget – $

-The cost for a bed in a mixed dorm begins at just $10 USD and you also will have the choice of upgrading to a private room with a shared bathroom.
-You can check availability and book on Hostelworld.com.
+The cost for a bed in a mixed dorm begins as low as $7 USD per night, and you will also have the choice of upgrading to a private room for as low as $50 USD with a shared bathroom.
+You can check availability and book on Booking.com.

 Thanks for reading!